 Released in 2022, Andor is one of the most recent additions to the Star Wars franchise.
 The Disney-led series Diego Luna’s Cassian Andor as he starts off on his journey of rebellion against the Empire.
 A prequel to his Rogue One appearance, where he met an untimely end, Andor tells the tale of a simple man who becomes instrumental in the rise of the Rebellion.
 Alongside his interesting backstory, the series also shows a glimpse of the Galactic Senate that was teased in 2005’s Revenge of the Sith.
 While Andor was certainly a strange choice of character for a spinoff, lead Diego Luna revealed there was a lot happening behind the scenes that made him a plausible hero.

 “The film can only tell you so much,” Luna said.
 “There are many questions about who these characters are, even though there are moments in the film where Cassian talks about his recent past and what he’s gone through and why he’s making the choice of going all the way.
-But, with this show, we have the chance to be very specific in telling the story of how a revolutionary starts, in what triggers this clarity, this conviction.
+But, with this show, we have the chance to be very specific in telling the story of how a revolution starts, in what triggers this clarity, this conviction.
 There’s room for subtle and different layers that bring richness to what you’re seeing.”

 As we mentioned in our review, however, the real highlights are the sideburns on display, the likes of which haven’t been seen in the Star Wars universe since Don Henderson was choked by Darth Vader all the way back in 1977.